Alex Borstein: Early life

 Her father is from Atlanta.
-Her maternal grandmother, a Holocaust survivor, was born and raised in Budapest, Hungary and immigrated to the United States after the Hungarian Revolution of 1956.
-Borstein attended San Francisco State University.
+Her maternal grandmother, a Holocaust survivor, was born and raised in Budapest, Hungary, and immigrated to the United States after the Hungarian Revolution of 1956.
+Borstein is a graduate of San Francisco State University, where she studied rhetoric.

 Career

 1993–1998: Career beginnings and MADtv

-Borstein trained in improv at the ACME Comedy Theater, where she met her writing partner and future husband Jackson Douglas.
-Shortly after they began working together on the animated series Casper and Pinky and the Brain, Borstein left her position at an ad agency – where she had written print ads for Barbie – to become a full-time writer.
+Borstein trained in improvisational comedy at the ACME Comedy Theater, near Hollywood, where she met her writing partner and future husband Jackson Douglas.
+Shortly after they began working together on the animated series The Spooktacular New Adventures of Casper and Pinky and the Brain, Borstein left her position at an ad agency – where she had written print ads for Barbie – to become a full-time writer.
 In 1996, while still writing for Casper, Borstein worked on the show Power Rangers Zeo as the voice of Queen Machina, the queen of the Machine Empire.

-In 1997, Borstein became a cast member on the third season of the sketch comedy show MADtv.
+In 1997, Borstein became a cast member on the third season of the sketch comedy show MADtv after being scouted by talent agents.
 She originally joined the cast as a featured player, but was upgraded to the repertory mid-season.

 Borstein was best known on MADtv for her character Ms. Swan (owner of the Gorgeous Pretty Beauty Nail Salon); her other recurring characters included Eracist Anne, "Stick Chick" Echo, singer Jasmine Wayne-Wayne, child prodigy Karen Goddard, lounge singer Shaunda, News at Six outside-the-studio reporter Sue Napersville, and Cordo the GAP troll.
 When Seth Green made recurring appearances on the show as mean boss Mr. Brightling, Borstein would play his mother, Mama Brightling.